640 South State StreetDover, Delaware 19901

 If your results are different, you may have decreased fertility.
 But it's possible for men with lower sperm counts to be fertile, and men with high sperm counts to be subfertile.

 This analysis requires a semen sample.
 The sample can be collected a different ways.
-The most common and reliable way is to ejaculate into a sterile container in a private room at your doctor's office.
+The most common and reliable way is to ejaculate into a sterile container in a private room at your healthcare provider's office.
 You can also collect the sample at home by ejaculating into a condom that has no additives or lubricants.
 But the sample must be delivered to the lab within an hour after ejaculation.

 Semen can vary in quality, so you may need to provide two samples within a week or two.